sharmaeklavya2/blog-source/content/posts/learning-kannada.md

 2.  every day = रोज़ (roz) = ಪ್ರತಿದಿನ (pratidina)
 3.  go = जाओ (jao) = ಹೋಗು (hōgu)

-Even with these, it's not obvious how to get the Kannada translation for the whole sentence.
+It's not obvious how to combine these individual word translations to get the Kannada translation for the whole sentence.
 That's what we need grammar for.

 Btw, the text in parenthesis next to the Kannada sentence is its [IAST](https://en.wikipedia.org/wiki/International_Alphabet_of_Sanskrit_Transliteration).
 You can also click the ट्र button on this page to transliterate